MaoZiming/papers/4-distributed-systems/41-communication.md

   int func2(int arg1, int arg2);
 };
 ```
-  - The stub generator takes an interface like this.
-For the client, a client stub is generated, which contains each of the functions specified in the interface; a client program wishing to use this RPC service would link with client stub and call into it in order to make RPCs.
+  - For the client, a client stub is generated, which contains each of the functions specified in the interface; a client program wishing to use this RPC service would link with client stub and call into it in order to make RPCs.
   - To the client, the code just appears as a function call (e.g., the client calls `func1(x)`); internally, the code in the client stub for `func1()` does:
     - Create a message buffer.
 A message buffer is usually just a contiguous array of bytes of some size.
     - Pack the needed information into the message buffer: marshaling of arguments or the serialization of the message.